mdubourg001/maximedubourg.com/assets/posts/understanding-datetimes-as-a-frontend-dev.md

 - Keep in mind that JavaScript's `Date` represents all dates as exacts points in time: it does not make the conceptual difference between a datetime representing an exact moment in time, and a datetime representing a date and a time relative to a physical localization, so...
   - ...when parsing a datetime representing an exact same moment for anybody around the world (ex: video conference), parse a string WITH a timezone offset
   - ...when parsing a datetime representing a date and a time relative to a physical localization (ex: start of the Halloween celebration), parse a string WITHOUT a timezone offset
-- Always display dates in the timezone the end user is in
+- Always display dates in the timezone the end user is in, and using the `<time>` HTML element

 ## A bit of vocabulary